ThePatrickStar/fuzzer-utils/edge_coverage/README.md

 entry_name_pattern: the (regular expression) patterns for fuzzers' entry names

-start_time: the start time for the fuzzers (we assume every fuzzer starts at the same time)
+start_time: the start time for the fuzzers (we assume every fuzzer starts at the same time; use time epoch here)

 bucket: the time unit used to plot the "edge no over time".
 (valid buckets are: "s", "m", "h", "sec", "min", "second", "minute", "hour", case does not matter)